camunda-consulting/prometheus-camunda-exporter/README.md

 ### Intro
 This is a sample spring-boot application that serves prometheus metrics for Camunda BPM.
-It includes an embedded engine that connects to an existing Camunda database (same fashion as the standalone webapps).
+It includes an embedded engine that connects to an existing Camunda database (same fashion as the standalone webapp).

 *Heads up:* If your database contains very large amounts of data, some of the queries may be slow.

+This archtitecture is not considered best practice to serve prometheus metrics in a production environment.
+It is a good starting point to get something running and might be fine if the performance and load works for you.
+As an alternative you might create a Camunda process engine plugin instead, that registers listeners to update the metrics on the fly - and the REST API just return them.
+This way at least some of the metrics are far easier to resolve, but it requires some more serious thoughts on e.g. clustering.

 ### Configure it